Wildlife

 Spotted Leaf-nosed Snake, Phyllorhynchus decurtatus.

-The Spotted Leaf-nosed Snake (Phyllorhynchus decurtatus) is a nonvenomous leaf-nosed desert snake.
-In Arizona, it is found across Arizona’s western and southwestern deserts.
-Adults are small, reaching a maximum total length of 510 mm (20 inches).
+Spotted Leaf-nosed Snake (Phyllorhynchus decurtatus) lives across the western and southwestern deserts.
+Adults stay small, reaching about 510 mm (20 inches).

 Key detailWhat to look for